Komo

 Who leads Applied Intuition?

-• Peter LudwigCo-founder and CTOCo-founder · since 2017Former Google engineer and automotive software leader.
+• Peter LudwigCo-founder and CTOCo-founder since 2017Former Google product/software leader with Detroit automotive roots.

 How do you contact Applied Intuition's leadership?